elishillman/GPA-ML-Model/README.md

 # GPA-ML-Model
-Created a machine learning model to predict students' GPA
+Created a Random Forest Regression model to predict students' GPA

 Note: Raw data file was too large to push to GitHub